mjr5749/ctc-database/README.md

 The Datasette `metadata.json` file provides friendly table names, descriptions, and data sources for this project.

-The home page template -- `templates\index.html` -- has been customized to provide details about the project and to provide links into the main tables of interest to users.
+The home page template -- `templates\index.html` -- has been customized to provide details about the project and to provide links directly to the main tables of interest to users.

 ## Datasette UX Adjustments

 The Datasette `datasette-json-html` plugin is used to render images and hyperlinks inline in the table data views.
 This allows the YouTube video thumbnails to be shown directly inline in the catalogue.

 A custom plugin -- `plugins\render_cell_json_array.py` -- is used to pretty-print JSON string arrays.
+This changes the default behavior for displaying these arrays as shown here:
 * Default behavior: `["Element 1", "Element 2", ...]`
 * Custom behavior:  `Element 1, Element 2, ...`